 Port Order Number (PON)

-Port Order Number (PON) is a system generated order number assigned to port orders to easily identify individual requests.
+A port order number (PON) is a system-generated order number assigned to port orders to easily identify individual requests.

 Bandwidth uses a PON to signal that the LSR has been submitted to the losing carrier.
 If a PON has not generated, that indicates that there is an issue with the submission.